timosaarinen/nih-lang/README.md

 # Syntax Examples

-While NIH is stored in a S-expression format, it is intended to be viewed and edited mainly in non-Lispy syntax.
-You can edit the S-expressions directly, if you want, though!
+While NIH is meant to be stored in a S-expression format, it is intended to be viewed and edited mainly in non-Lispy syntax.
+You can edit the S-expressions directly if you so desire - and as option, compiling traditionally from a text file will be supported to keep the options open (and as the language evolves, will even be the first option).

 ### Print/logging (configurable, from System.print automatically, no need for imports)